Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem

-Let $U$ be a smooth $n$--dimensional connected affine log Calabi-Yau manifold with a Zariski open embedded torus $\mathbb{T}^n \subset U$, $X$ a simple normal crossings projective compactification of $U$, and equip $X$ with the divisorial log structure associated to $D := X\setminus U$.
-In this situation, log Calabi-Yau is equivalent to the existence of a non-vanishing holomorphic volume form $\omega \in \Omega(U)$ on $U$ which extends the standard volume form on the $\mathbb{T}^n$.
-While the Gross-Siebert mirror applies in greater generality than we will be working with, it will also in general have much less controlled behavior than in our context of interest.
-We call a component of the boundary $D_i \subset D := X \setminus U$ \emph{good} if the global rational section $\omega$ has a simple pole along $D_i$.
-A stratum of $(X,D)$ is good if all components $D_i$ of the boundary it is contained in are good.
+While the Gross-Siebert mirror construction applies in greater generality, it will also in general have much less controlled behavior than in our context of interest.
+If $U$ contains a dense torus and an extension $\omega$ of the canonical volume form on the torus, we call a component of the boundary $D_i \subset D := X \setminus U$ \emph{good} if $\omega$ has a pole along $D_i$.
+In the other case, we say the component is good if after making the choice of decomposition, we have $a_i = 0$ in the decomposition of $K_X+D$.
+In any case, a stratum of $(X,D)$ is good if all components $D_i$ of the boundary it is contained in are good.
 We define the pair $(B,\mathscr{P})$ to be the subcomplex $\mathscr{P} \subset \Sigma(X)$ containing cones associated to all good strata, and $B$ the topological realization of the associated cone complex.
 Note that if $(X,D)$ is minimal log Calabi-Yau, i.e., $K_X + D = 0$, then $(B,\mathscr{P})$ is simply $\Sigma(X)$.